frankshearar/AntiUnification/README.md

 // The examples differ only in the argument to the function, so we parameterise only that: antiUnify (fromList [Function ("f", [Val 5]); Function ("f", [Val 6])]) = Function ("f", [Var "#z0"])

-// The examples differ completely - the best you can say is "the general example is something": antiUnify (fromList [Val 1; Val 2]) = Var "#z0"
+// Here the examples differ completely - the best you can say is "the general example is something": antiUnify (fromList [Val 1; Val 2]) = Var "#z0"
 ````